 I’m obsessed with these and have been using them for longer than I can remember!
 I have one dedicated to each room in the house (so I don’t cross-contaminate).
 There’s actual science to these cloths, the weave grabs dirt and holds onto it instead of moving it around, so surfaces stay cleaner longer and you also don’t need to use as much cleaning product.

-They were originally used to clean surgical tools, they are so versatile, leave no lint and perfect for any eco-home.
+They were originally used to clean surgical tools, they are so versatile, leave no lint, and are perfect for any eco-home.

 So many of the toxins chemicals in your home come from harsh chemicals used in both cleaning products and skincare products.
 You need to make sure you know how to read labels and if you are not sure about certain ingredients it's okay to reach out to the brand directly.